fbaube/go-wasm-http-keyvalue-crud/README.md

 - Start a local wasmCloud environment
 - Build this component
-- Deploy your application and all dependencies to run the application locally
+- Deploy your app and all dependencies to run the app locally
 - Watch your code for changes and re-deploy when necessary.

 ### Clean up